 How Uniqkey Handles Salesforce MFA Enforcement for IT Teams

-Salesforce is enforcing phishing-resistant MFA for all privileged users from July 1, 2026, and standard MFA for all remaining employees from July 20.
+Salesforce is enforcing phishing-resistant MFA for all privileged users and standard MFA for all remaining employees, both now scheduled for July 20, 2026.
 Admins who are not enrolled in a compliant method will be blocked at login.

 We published a detailed technical guide covering exactly what is changing, who is affected, and how to configure Salesforce for compliance.
 This post focuses on a different question: once you understand the requirement, how do you actually roll it out across a team without creating a management headache, and without compromising on European data sovereignty?